ankidroid/Anki-Android/FAQ.md

 Also see the main Anki documentation for more info: http://ankisrs.net/docs/manual.html#_corrupt_collections

+## How can I use Zeemote?
+While we do not officially support the [Zeemote JS1 Controller](http://zeemote.com/), some users have noted that they could successfully pair AnkiDroid with the Zeemote using [this 3rd party app](https://play.google.com/store/apps/details?id=com.hexad.bluezime).

 # Media

 ## How can I use media files on AnkiDroid?